netervati/collected-thoughts/README.md

 ```
 Perfect!

-This is what **premature abstraction** looks like.
+This is what **hasty abstraction** looks like.
 We thought of a potential scenario in the future and made an abstraction on the basis that we will encounter it eventually.
 We also thought that the computation for finding the carat's gold content belongs to a different _domain_.
 Hence, we made another abstraction.

 There are <ins>2 important takeaways</ins> here:
 - Unless we know the full roadmap of features, _we cannot predict every scenario_.
 - Principles and any system of ideas serve as guides to help us tackle problems in programming.
 However, they should not be treated as the rule.

-### One Abstraction for Everything
+### [WIP] One Abstraction for Everything
 Another form of over abstraction is when reusable code tries to handle every possible usage.
 Ideally, reusable code should be modular and centralized.
 However, sometimes a consumer needs a different behavior from that code that may be difficult to integrate.
 Rather than localizing the implementation, we try to modify the reusable code to fit every requirement.
 For example: